Presbyterian Church (USA): Affiliated seminaries

 Two other seminaries are related to the PC(USA) by covenant agreement: Auburn Theological Seminary in New York, New York, and Evangelical Seminary of Puerto Rico in San Juan, Puerto Rico.

 There are numerous colleges and universities throughout the United States affiliated with PC(USA).
 For a complete list, see the article Association of Presbyterian Colleges and Universities.
 For more information, see the article PC(USA) seminaries.

-While not affiliated with the PC(USA), Fuller Theological Seminary has educated many candidates for PC(USA) ministry and its president, Mark Labberton, is an ordained minister of the PC(USA).
+While not affiliated with the PC(USA), Fuller Theological Seminary has educated many candidates for PC(USA) ministry and its former president, Mark Labberton, is an ordained minister of the PC(USA).

 Demographics

 When the United Presbyterian Church in the USA merged with the Presbyterian Church in the United States there were 3,131,228 members.
 Statistics shows steadily decline since 1983.
 (The combined membership of the PCUS and United Presbyterian Church peaked in 1965 at 4.25 million communicant members.)

 According to the PC(USA) data collection, active membership is defined as a member who has been confirmed, or made similar profession of faith, has been baptized, and attends regularly.
-The reported data on active members do not include "inactive members."
+The reported data on active members do not include "inactive members".
 In addition to active members, the PC(USA) archives data on members who are baptized, but not confirmed, and who are inactive.
 For example, in 2005, the PC(USA) reported 2.3 million active members, 318,291 baptized, but not confirmed, members, and 466,889 inactive members; the total number of members in 2005 was 3.1 million.

-The PC (USA) has had the sharpest decline in their active membership among the Protestant denominations in U.S.A.
-The denomination lost more than a million active members during last 14 years (2005-2019).
-As of 2021, the denomination has 1,193,770 active members and about 8,813 local congregations.
+The PC (USA) has had the sharpest decline in their active membership among the Protestant denominations in U.S. The denomination lost more than a million active members between 2005 and 2019.
+As of 2024, the denomination reports having 1,045,848 active members and about 8,432 local congregations.
+The proposed 2025 and 2026 budgets are based on a projected 4.5% annual membership decline, which projects membership of 1,089,335 (2023), 1,040,315 (2024) and 993,501 (2025).
+The proposed 2025 per-capita revenue of $10,133,710 at $10.20 per member is unusual, being based on projected 2025 membership, rather than the traditional 2-year lag which would apply 2023 membership.
+The per-capita rate is set by the General Assembly based on actual reported membership, so it is also unusual that 2023 membership was not reported in time for the 2024 General Assembly meeting.
+As of August 2024, temporary staff is working rolls and statistics due to an extended medical leave.